6 Tips for Celebrating Christmas on Vacation

 Christmas is such a time of tradition and ritual that doing something totally different (like heading to the beach) almost seems wrong.
 However, with a bit of careful planning, you can preserve your family’s priceless holiday traditions and still have a great vacation.
 Here are some ideas for how to celebrate Christmas while traveling.

-One of the best tips when it comes to how to celebrate Christmas while traveling is to celebrate Christmas before you leave.
-This way you can follow all of your normal family routines, and then head out for a great trip!
-When we have traveled over Christmas, we have often decided to move Christmas.
-We simply choose another day that is free of any other commitments and declare it Christmas.
+One of the best tips when it comes to how to celebrate Christmas while traveling is to celebrate before you leave.
+This way, you can follow your normal family routines and head out for a great trip!
+When we have traveled over Christmas, we often decided to move Christmas.
+We simply choose another free day and declare it Christmas.

-We wake up to our typical Christmas morning of cinnamon rolls, opening stockings, exchanging gifts, sharing a special meal and then spend a lazy family day enjoying each others’ company, just as we would if we were home for Christmas day.
-This may not work with older kids who will start to question how Christmas can be moved, but with a young child or toddler, it has worked just great for us!
+We wake up to our typical Christmas morning of cinnamon rolls, opening stockings, exchanging gifts, sharing a special meal, and then spending a lazy family day enjoying each others’ company.
+It may not work with older kids who question how you can move Christmas, but with a young child or toddler, it has worked great for us!